lorenzo-stacchio/Virtual_Augmented_Reality_Lab_23_24/Second_class/README.md

 ##  Troubleshooting
-- If controllers doesn't appear with the cited version of SteamVR plugin, you have to delete the SteamVRInput and refresh the base bindings using Window -> SteamVRInput -> Save & generate
+- If controllers doesn't appear with the cited version of SteamVR plugin, you have to delete both Steam and SteamVRInput and import again, creating again base bindings using Window -> SteamVRInput -> Save & generate